-I. Finance income and expenses
+m.
+Finance income and expenses

-Finance expenses comprise service charges, interest expense on long-term debt and accretion on deferred financing costs and accretion of decommissioning obligations.
+Finance expenses comprise service charges, interest expense on term debt, accretion of deferred financing costs and accretion of decommissioning obligations.
 Borrowing costs incurred for the construction of qualifying assets are capitalized during the period of time that is required to complete and prepare the assets for their intended use or sale.
 All other borrowing costs are recognized in profit or loss using the effective interest rate method.
-The capitalization rate used to determine the amount of borrowing costs to be capitalized is the weighted average interest rate applicable to the Company's outstanding long-term debt during the period.
+The capitalization rate used to determine the amount of borrowing costs to be capitalized is the weighted average interest rate applicable to the Company's outstanding term debt during the period.